-Often times the business valuation process follows a similar story arch.
+Often, the business valuation process follows a similar story arc.
 Initially, owners are hesitant to engage an outside analyst, believing they already know the value of their business—and they may view the process as an unnecessary expense to accomplish their goals.
 After discussions with their trusted advisors, they are finally convinced that a business valuation engagement is a necessary and valuable exercise.

 Levers that Drive Value

 The process of obtaining a business valuation makes owners think critically about the operations of their business, frame their understanding of the term “value” to allow for more productive conversations, and most importantly, helps them gain an understanding of the relationship between the levers that drive value and how their business is capable of adjusting those levers.

 At a high level, the levers that drive value can be broken down into company metrics, risk, and growth.
 Understanding the importance of these areas and how they affect the approaches that business valuation analysts utilize when valuing a business is key for business owners to maximize value.

 There are only three approaches to valuing a business; the asset approach, the income approach, and the market approach.
 For most businesses, the asset approach is not typically relied upon as it is more generally utilized for businesses that do not have a substantial intangible value.
 That leaves the income and market approaches.

 The income approach can be simplified to this equation: value equals an earnings metric of the company divided by the risk, or discount rate, associated with achieving that earnings stream into the future.
 The market approach can be simplified with this equation: value equals an earnings metric of the company multiplied by a multiple.
 These two ways to approach value are tied together in that, theoretically, the discount rate used in the income approach should be the inverse of the market multiple used in the market approach (adjusted for long-term growth).